willie68/go-micro/README.md

 - default: the service will try to load the configuration from the `<userhome>/<servicename>/service.yaml`
 - via Commandline: `-c <configfile>` will load the configuration from this file

-IN the configuration file you can use `${}` macros for adding environment variables for the configuration itself.
-This will not work on the `secret.yaml`.
-The `secret.yaml` (if given in the configuration) will load a partial configuration from another file.
-(Mainly for separating credentials from the other configuration) Be aware, you manually have to merge both configuration in the `config.mergeSecret()` function.
+In the configuration file you can use `${}` macros for adding environment variables for the configuration itself.

 ### Secrets

-Die Konfiguration kann in 2 Teile aufgespalten werden.
-Einmal in die normale Konfiguration.
-Zusätzlich können bestimmte Teile z.B.
-Credentials in eine 2.Datei ausgelagert werden.
-Diese können dann über einen anderen Mechanismus (z.B. per Kubernetes secret store) zur Verfügung gestellt werden.
-Die Struktur muss identisch sein.
-Diese 2.
-Datei wird dann über den Eintrag secretfile in der config.yaml referenziert.
-Beim Servicestart werden alle Werte über die Werte der config.yaml geladen.
+The configuration can be split into two parts: one for the normal configuration.
+Additionally, certain parts, such as credentials, can be stored in a second file.
+(Without the possibility to use ${} macros.)
+These can then be made available via another mechanism (e.g., via the Kubernetes secret store).
+The structure must be identical.
+This second file is then referenced via the "secretfile" entry in the config.yaml file.
+When the service starts, first the config.yaml will be loaded, the macros will be processed and than the secret file (if present) will be loaded into the config.

 ```yaml
 secretfile: "./config/secret.yaml"